kaplanf/music-explore/README.md

 You can access to liked tracks from left menu, and listen to their previews.

+It also has a search history feature, once you submit a query, it will be saved, and you can search artists by clicking on the Search Suggestions

 # Important
 Because of DB Schema changes without proper migrations as of now, I would recommend you to test on latest commits always.